JS-Rojas/Criticality-in-Neuron-Map-Networks/README.md

 ## Usage

 Each script generates one of the figures from the article.
-Make sure to download the corresponding data files (`.csv`) are in the same directory before running:
+Make sure to download the corresponding data files (`.csv`) that are in the same directory before running.

 ## Contents
 - Time Series